hplp/ai-hardware-project-4501-group1/FinalProjectReport/FinalReport.md

 Arduino IDE.
 Also, after training the model, the proper firmware must be uploaded to the device also from Edge Impulse.

 4. Set up the Circuit \
-Set up the circuit on a breadboard using a 330-ohm resistor and an LED connected to pin 9 of the Arduino board.
+Set up the circuit on a breadboard using a 330-ohm resistor in series with an LED connected to pin 9 of the Arduino board.
 Connect the device to your computer in the desired port.

 6. Developing Arduino Code \